The Bonfire

 The sparks swirled up, crusading the glum

-The perfect moment to ponder my life upon
+The perfect moment to ponder my scars

 Yet life does not inflect like a verb